Frequently Asked Questions

 Is transportation provided?

 Transportation to interdistrict magnet schools is not mandated under Connecticut law.
-Families from Bridgeport, Stratford, Fairfield, Monroe and Trumbull are provided transportation for K-8 students.
+Families from Bridgeport, Stratford, Fairfield, Monroe and Trumbull are provided transportation for K-8 students (Click here to find their telephone numbers).
 No other district provides transportation to and from the school.
 Preschool students must be transported by the family.
 Transportation is not provided for families to attend before- and after school.
 There is a state daily reimbursement that families can access if they reside in a town for which transportation is not provided.

 What before- and afterschool programs and extracurricular activities do you offer?